roofrack/tmux-session-maker/README.md

 - `tmsetupNewSession` sets up, saves, and runs the new tmux session setup file

-- `tmdeleteSessionNames.sh` deletes session setup files
+- `tmdeleteSessionNames` deletes session setup files

 - `tmux_template.sh` script for molding a new tmux session setup file

-# Usage
+# :wrench: Usage

-- Just run the executable `tmsetupNewSession.sh` in the terminal
+- Just run the executable `tmsetupNewSession` in the terminal

 - Enter a file (use tab completion) in your project to edit (the session name and session_file_name are derived from this filename you just entered)

-- run `tmdeleteSessionNames.sh` to terminate all tmux sessions and give the option to delete the saved set-up-session files
+- run `tmdeleteSessionNames` to terminate all tmux sessions and give the option to delete the saved set-up-session files

 - I use VTR vim-tmux-runner to run code which seems to work well

+### :white_check_mark: License
 ![GitHub](https://img.shields.io/github/license/roofrack/dotfiles)